Your research will focus on the primary literature. These are the first-hand accounts of new research written by those who conducted the research.

 You should look for articles from peer reviewed sources for your research.

 Peer review is a process where articles are submitted by the journal editor to be read and evaluated by experts in the field before being published.
-Reviewers recommend whether or not to publish and make comments and suggestions which authors must address before the article is accepted for publication.
+Reviewers recommend whether or not to publish and make comments and suggestions that authors must address before the article is accepted for publication.
 The goal is to maintain a high level of quality in articles that are published.